braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/prediction_faq.md

 ---
 nav_title: Troubleshooting
 article_title: Predictive Churn Troubleshooting
-description: "This reference article covers some troubleshooting steps and considerations to keep in mind while using predictive churn."
+description: "This reference article covers some troubleshooting steps and considerations to keep in mind while using Predictive Churn."
 page_order: 3

 ---